7 Evaluation of the repository

 • Scripts can be successfully executed

-• Artefacts are well structured/organised (e.g. to the extent that reuse and repurposing is facilitated, adhering to norms and standards of research community)
+• Artefacts are carefully documented and well-structured to the extent that reuse and repurposing is facilitated, adhering to norms and standards

 IEEE “Code Reviewed”